ralphm10/CV/README.md

 **QVC UK** (May '11 - June '20)
 *Merchandise Planner / Category Merchandiser*
-- Responsible for a number of product categories with annual turnover of up to £60m, including IT & electronics, cosmetics, and jewellery
+- Responsible for a number of product categories with annual turnover of up to £60m, including IT & electronics, cosmetics, apparel and jewellery
 - As category merchandiser, worked in a new function at QVC that was integral in the development and refinement of tools and processes to plan and forecast sales and margin across different channels

 **BHS** (April '10 - May '11)